 The Council will continue to support, develop and nurture all identified and emerging cultural quarters within the city and seek the creation of additional spaces where the opportunity arises.
-The cultural quarters identified in this Plan are
+The cultural quarters identified in this Plan are:

 - (i) South Georgian Quarter;

-- (ii) North Georgian City incorporating O'Connell St. and Moore Street;
+- (ii) North Georgian City incorporating O'Connell St., Parnell Square, and Moore Street;

 - (iii) Kilmainham/Inchicore;

 - (iv) Temple Bar; and

 - (v) Docklands.

-Policies and objectives with regard to an Irish language guarter are addressed in a specific section - Supporting Irish Language and Culture in the City (see Section 12.5.6 below).
+Policies and objectives with regard to an Irish language quarter are addressed in a specific section - Supporting Irish Language and Culture in the City (see Section 12.5.6 below).

-Cultural Clusters and Hubs

-To support existing, and encourage the growth of, emerging cultural clusters and hubs within the city, which bring

-CU7 together cultural activities interlinked with supporting uses (such as restaurants, retail, galleries and venues) to create vibrant, defined cultural guarters and communities within the city that give a variety of cultural experiences to all.
+It is the Policy of Dublin City Council: CU7 Cultural Clusters and Hubs To support existing, and encourage the growth of, emerging cultural clusters and hubs within the city, which bring together cultural activities interlinked with supporting uses (such as restaurants, retail, galleries and venues) to create vibrant, defined cultural quarters and communities within the city that give a variety of cultural experiences to all.